 The rehabilitation requirements are based on results of environmental studies undertaken to establish baseline conditions.
 The land is rehabilitated under regulations established by the DMP and in consultation with the landowner until agreed completion criteria have been achieved.

 Traditional Owner engagement

 MEPAU consults with traditional owners through its comprehensive stakeholder engagement program.
-The key issues raised during our recent discussions have been support for traditional owners’ businesses as well as training and employment opportunities.
+The key issues raised during our discussions have been support for traditional owners’ businesses as well as training and employment opportunities.

 During the project planning phase, traditional owners are routinely consulted about any heritage values in the project area and are then engaged to monitor early ground works and help further ensure conservation of any heritage values.

 What is the area of ground disturbance and clearance used to drill a well?

 Post-drilling, the area used for a producing well typically reduces to the fenced off wellhead area.

 - Exploration and development occurring in the Shire of Irwin since the 1960s gives an ongoing local presence